mozilla/nunjucks-docs/getting-started.md

 node, obviously).
 In node, nunjucks loads templates from the filesystem by default, and in the browser loads them over HTTP.

-If you are using the slim version of nunjucks and precompiled your templates in the browser, they will automatically be picked up by the system and you don't have to do anything different.
+If you [precompiled](api.html#precompiling) your templates in the browser, they will automatically be picked up by the system and you don't have to do anything different.
 This makes it easy to use the same code in development and production, while only using precompiled templates in production.

 ## More Information